AntonioCabrera/FlappyBirdPlayvationTest2020/README.md

 # FlappyBirdPlayvationTest2020
 A project for an interview test.
-Consist in optimize and improve the code and the game's playability in 3-5 hours.
+Consists in optimize and improve and document the code and the game's playability in 3-6 hours.
 Original asset can be found on https://assetstore.unity.com/packages/templates/flappy-bird-style-example-game-80330